 - Avoiding unnecessary travel outside of your community

-- Completing personal health checks before and after services are provided
+- Completing personal health checks before and after any services are provided

 - Practicing physical distancing of at least two meters

 - Using respiratory etiquette and wearing masks

 - Staying home if you are sick with cold, flu or COVID symptoms

 On behalf of our leadership team,